DIYSurveys/EDF/README.md

 # OnePoint Global Entity Data Framework
 Welcome to the OnePoint Global Entity Data Framework (OPGEDF).
 A set of libraries that supports access to Microsoft SQL Server and other databases.
-It provides a fast, light way to map a Database into code and prvoide a simple way to insert, update and delete data, with full access to stored procedures.
+It provides a fast, light way to map a Database into code and prvoide a simple way to insert, update and delete data, with full access to stored procedures using c#.
 It is based on the [NEO Framework](http://neo.sourceforge.net/).

 ## Introduction
 This contains the documentation to use the OPGEDF.
 This guide contains: